uditsaxena/CS689_final_project/Project Overview.md

 3. Sequence to sequence : Video to text generation - learns temporal structure of the videos.
 Needs work on incorporating large number of sequences in a single video format.

 ##### Proposed Method:
+This problem is analogous to machine translation between natural languages, where a sequence of words in the input language is translated to a sequence of words in the output language.
+Recently work has shown to effectively attack this sequence to sequence problem with an LSTM Recurrent Neural Network (RNN).
+We extend this paradigm to inputs comprised of sequences of video frames

 We break our proposed model into the following stages:
 - Generating features from video frames.
-These features are then fed into the next stage.
+This is done using CNNs, the outputs of which are then fed into the next stage.
+Currently, CNNs are used on the entire image set at once - meaning only one large feature space is produced.
+This can be extended to applying CNNs on video subsequences to generate features for sub-actions.
+Pre-trained CNNs like a few from Caffe ModelZoo.
 - Model the dependency between frames by using attention models like stacked LSTMs and generate intermediate features for these interdependent frames.
+This can be done using the first layer of the stacked LSTM.
 - Process/encode these intermediate features to generate text based features.
-- Use these text based features to generate an accurate description of the video by generating one or more than one sentence.
+- Use these text based features to generate an accurate description of the video by generating one or more than one sentence using deeper layers of the LSTM.

+##### Data Sets:
+Some datasets we would want to use are:
+- Microsoft Video Description Corpus - contains Youtube video clips with annotated text description.
+- MPII Movie Description Corpus
+-  Montreal Video Annotation Dataset

 ##### Evaluation Metrics:
 We hope to evaluate sentence models by using the following metrics: